What Can You Do?

 - Keep yard trimmings and leaves out of the street and especially out of the storm drains.

-- Dispose of household chemicals properly by bringing them to the Community Clean-Up held every Spring and Fall, or take them to Fort Worth Environmental, 6400 Bridge Street in Fort Worth, 817.871.5275.
-Please be sure to bring your water bill with you.
+- Dispose of household chemicals properly by bringing them to the Community Clean-Up held every Spring and Fall, or take them (with your water bill) to:

 - Pick up after your pet and dispose of waste in a trash can.